shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}

-Next, we associate labels with each image and resize the images to 224x224 pixels using the `process_path` function.
+Next, we assign labels to each image and use the `process_path` function to load and resize them to 224x224 pixels.

 :::